bmuschko/cks-crash-course/exercises/08-cillium-with-wireguard/instructions.md

 2. List the cluster nodes.
 You should have at least 2 worker nodes.
 Assign the label `node-role=node1` to worker node 1, and the label `node-role=node2` to worker node 2.
 Verify the correct assignment of labels.
 3. Create the Pods in the namespace `encryption-test` by applying the YAML manifest in [`setup.yaml`](./setup.yaml).
 4. Make a network call from `pod2` to `pod1`.
 The network packets should be encypted by WireGuard.
 5. Create a CiliumNetworkPolicy that allows the call from `pod2` to `pod1`.
+You can find examples [here](https://docs.cilium.io/en/stable/security/policy/language/#policy-examples).
 6. Make a network call from `pod2` to `pod1`.
 The communication should still be allowed.